-The Exam board for the IB is the IBO (International Baccalaureate Organisation) and please see the IBO Diploma website for full details including the curriculum, benefits for students and university admission.
+The Exam board for the IB is the IBO (International Baccalaureate Organisation).
+Please see the IBO Diploma website for full details including the curriculum, benefits for students and university admission.

 You can see Dr Emily Tomlinson (our Director of Admissions at Christ's) talking about the IB on this page (you'll need to scroll down)!